Delta Air Lines pilot charged with alcohol violation

-MINNEAPOLIS (AP) - A Delta Air Lines pilot from Minnesota was charged Friday with operating an aircraft under the influence of alcohol.
+MINNEAPOLIS (AP) - A Delta Air Lines pilot has been charged with operating an aircraft under the influence of alcohol.

-Tests confirmed that 37-year-old Gabriel Schroeder, of Rosemont, had a blood alcohol level between 0.04% and 0.08% when detectives arrested him on a plane at the Minneapolis airport just as it started boarding for a flight to San Diego on July 20, according to the criminal complaint.
+The criminal complaint against Gabriel Schroeder, of Rosemount, Minnesota, says tests determined the 37-year-old had a blood alcohol level between 0.04% and 0.08% when detectives arrested him on a plane at the Minneapolis airport, just as it started boarding for San Diego July 20.
 The limit set by the Federal Aviation Administration is 0.04%, which is half the legal limit for driving in Minnesota.

-Schroder’s first court date is Nov.
+Schroder was charged Friday.
+His first court date is Nov.
 27. Court records don’t list an attorney who could comment for him.

-According to the complaint, Schroeder told detectives that he’d had one beer and three vodka drinks the night before.
-He also admitted discarding an unopened vodka bottle that investigators found in an airport bathroom after he saw that security screening for crews had been stepped up.
+The complaint says Schroeder told detectives that he’d had one beer and three vodka drinks the night before.
+He also admitted discarding an unopened vodka bottle investigators found in an airport bathroom after he saw that security screening for crews had been stepped up.

 Sign up for Daily Newsletters